xiangyuchu03/xiangyuchu03.github.io/index.md

 ## News
 - **[Jun.
+2024]** One paper about restoring a needle's visibility is accepted to IEEE Transactions on Instrumentation & Measurement.
+- **[Jun.
 2024]** One paper about explaining kangaroo rat's tail motion is accepted to Integrative and Comparative Biology.
 This is our first paper in **Robotics for Biology**!
 - **[May 2024]** One paper about autonomous robotic surgery is accepted to RSS 2024.
 - **[May 2024]** I was recognized for distinguished service as an Outstanding Reviewer for the IEEE Robotics and Automation Letters.